In my work I explore aesthetics, tactility and sensoriality as ways of speaking;

 human / nonhuman ...and harbour desires for translations and transubstantiations of being.

 I like to observe the social skins and support structures that fragile bodies build and need.

 We Other and are Othered; who defines what is accepted as sentience?

 I have a conflicted fascination with how oppression or pressure shape interiority as well as forms, but also a desire to transmute their mundane pains.

-I am increasingly immersed in questions of being, of value structures and mutability- its promise, potential and frequent necessity to survival.
+This increasingly immerses me in questions of being, value structures and mutability- its promise, potential and frequent necessity to survival.

-Weixin Quek Chong was born in Singapore and is nomadic, frequently in transit between cities.
+Weixin Quek Chong was born in Singapore and maintains an often mobile practice between Singapore and Madrid.